tianlang0704/TheEhenTool/README.md

 An unofficial iOS client to ehentai gallery.

 This is a temporary message:<br>
-Currently in very early stage of development, please take your own risks on trying, I'm not responsible for any damage or lose.
+Currently in development, please take your own risks on trying, I'm not responsible for any damage or lose.

 More information will come in a short while
 --------------------------------------------------------------------------------------------------
 Sample screen shot